Center for Research on Vermont

 Proud Little State

 Proud Little State is a comics series exploring Vermont’s queer history, created in collaboration with Vermont Folklife, the Vermont Queer Archives, and local artists.
-The first issue is on the 1983 Burlington Pride Parade (Vermont’s first!), and it is scheduled for release in Spring 2026.
+The first issue, Burlington Pride 1983 by Teppi Zuppo, covers the 1983 Burlington Pride Parade — Vermont’s first! — and will be released on April 7, 2026.

 Other Current Projects